kflu/kflu.github.io/_posts/2016-03-26-document-scanning-workflow.markdown

     convert "*.jpg" -auto-orient output.pdf

 There is also a PDF utility command line tool called PDFtk, more specificaly [PDFtk server][PDFtkServer].
 It's open source and seems to be of good quality and have a large user base.
 I might want to add it to my toolkit in the future, but for this scanning scenario, I don't need it yet.

+Rotating every page in a PDF 90 degrees counter-clockwise:

+    pdftk old.pdf cat 1-endwest output new.pdf

 [driver]: https://www.usa.canon.com/internet/portal/us/home/support/details/printers/inkjet-multifunction/mx-series-inkjet/mx922
 [PDFtkServer]: https://www.pdflabs.com/tools/pdftk-server/